A healthy ambition

 There are minimal entry requirements.
 Organisations from different sectors and from different sizes are more than welcome to contribute to the Challenge.
 This contribution can be in cash or in kind depending on the organisation.
 One requirement is that the contact masters the Dutch language.

-Can my educational institution take part in the research for the Challenge?
+Can my educational or knowledge institution still participate in the research or the Challenge?

 Can schools or universities from other countries participate?